Frequently asked questions

 Definitely.
 First a representative will meet with you for an initial consultation, where we’ll discuss your needs, personal preferences, and budget.
 After that complimentary meeting, we can decide if it makes sense to proceed to the next step.

 What do you charge per square foot?

 Since our projects are custom designed and built, square footage pricing is meaningless.
 There are so many variables that affect the final price (height off the ground, site conditions, material choices, local code requirements, the complexity of the design, etc.) that a simple square footage price would be misleading.
-However, if we have an office in your area, they will be happy to provide you with a free design consultation and an exact price.
+However, if we have an office in your area, they will be happy to provide you with a complimentary design consultation and an exact price.

 Are you insured?

 Yes, our locations carry at least one million dollars of general liability insurance, and their carpentry crews are covered by worker’s compensation insurance.

 Is it necessary to get a building permit?